 Social Impact Investment

+Our social investment strategy seeks to improve the quality of life in the communities where we live and work by building healthier, safer, stronger and more resilient communities.
 Our partnerships go beyond financial contributions.
-We also invest in local communities through advisory services, pro bono work, in-kind donations and volunteer hours.
+We also invest in local communities through advisory services, pro bono work, in-kind donations and encourage our employees to join us through our dollar-for-dollar matching programs, volunteer events and annual giving campaign.
 Whenever possible, we bring our community partners together to amplify our impact.

 Healthy and Safe Communities

-Our investments in this area include donations to local first responders for much-needed equipment and technology.
-We also have long-standing partnerships with the Houston Food Bank, Regional Food Bank of Oklahoma and Great Plains Food Bank in Dickinson, North Dakota.
+We support food banks and school-based food programs that help us feed our neighbors.
+We have long-standing partnerships with the Houston Food Bank, Regional Food Bank of Oklahoma and Great Plains Food Bank in North Dakota.

-In 2019, we continued our investment in the Pecos Watershed Conservation Initiative (PWCI), which enhances a unique desert landscape where cattle ranching and oil and gas production coexist with species found nowhere else.
-PWCI is a coalition of The National Fish and Wildlife Foundation (NFWF), the U.S.D.A.’s Natural Resources Conservation Service (NRCS), and seven oil and gas corporations.
-The initiative focuses on restoring Chihuahuan Desert grasslands to benefit migratory grassland birds and pronghorn, and improving aquatic habitats.
+2020 marked the final year of our investment in the Pecos Watershed Conservation Initiative (PWCI).
+PWCI enhances a unique desert landscape in eastern New Mexico and West Texas where cattle ranching and oil and gas production coexist with species found nowhere else.
+PWCI is a coalition of The National Fish and Wildlife Foundation, the U.S.D.A.’s Natural Resources Conservation Service, and other oil and gas corporations.
+The initiative focuses on restoring the Chihuahuan Desert grasslands to benefit migratory grassland birds and pronghorn, and improving aquatic habitats.

-By investing in inclusive and equitable quality education for all, we hope to build a foundation for strong communities and socio-economic growth.
+We build a foundation for strong communities by investing in inclusive and equitable quality education for all.
 Education has the power to improve lives by breaking the cycle of family poverty and enabling a person to reach their full potential.
+Our investments aim to improve student education through mentoring, counseling and literacy programs; expand the availability of qualified teachers through professional development and recognition; and increase the number of students receiving technical certification or degrees.

-In the Houston area, only 21% of third graders have mastered reading standards and 29% failed to meet minimum reading expectations.
+In the Houston area, only 21% of third graders have mastered reading standards and 29% fail to meet minimum reading expectations.
 We’ve partnered with the Barbara Bush Houston Literacy Foundation since its inception in 2013 to combat the city’s literacy crisis.
-Our partnership focuses on strategies shown to enhance literacy, such as increasing the number of books in a home, mentoring children in reading and prioritizing support for economically disadvantaged children who are most likely to read below standard.
-In 2019, we were one of 16 corporate partners asked to join the nonprofit’s Advisory Council of corporate leaders.
+Our partnership focuses on strategies shown to enhance literacy, such as increasing the number of books in a home, mentoring children in reading, and prioritizing support for economically disadvantaged children who are most likely to read below standard.
+Through the My Home Library program, Marathon Oil has donated books to children in need for five consecutive years.
+As a result, every child in the program now has a home library of at least 30 books.
+We are also proud to serve on the nonprofit’s Advisory Council of corporate leaders.

 How are we doing?